- Search The Registry

-It was here in 1929 where she was immediately admitted to the school and soon became the first Black woman to graduate from the school in 1932.
-That same year she received her Bachelor of Science degree from the Universities school of Education.
-An Alpha Kappa Alpha Sorority member, after graduation McHie became the first Black employed by the Minneapolis General Hospital as a supervisor of the outpatient clinic.
-She was the first Black to work with the visiting Nurses Association in New Orleans, Louisiana and one of 12 nurses who broke the color barrier at Herman Kiefer Hospital in Detroit, MI.
-An advocate of family consumer services, McHie served as Associate Professor and assistant to the Director of the School of Nursing at Tuskegee Institute and Nashville's Meharry Medical College and director of Nursing Service for their Hubbard Hospital.
+It was here in 1929 that she was immediately admitted to the school and soon became the first Black woman to graduate from the school in 1932.
+That same year she received her Bachelor of Science degree from the Universities School of Education.
+An Alpha Kappa Alpha Sorority member, after graduation, McHie became the first Black employed by the Minneapolis General Hospital as a supervisor of the outpatient clinic.
+She was the first Black to work with the visiting Nurses Association in New Orleans, Louisiana, and one of 12 nurses who broke the color barrier at Herman Kiefer Hospital in Detroit, MI.
+An advocate of family consumer services, McHie served as Associate Professor and assistant to the Director of the School of Nursing at Tuskegee Institute and Nashville's Meharry Medical College and as director of Nursing Services for their Hubbard Hospital.

 Mchie Family Collection